RaghavGupta23/cs166/labs/lab04/lab04.md

 >
 > If not, what type of attacks would be a concern?

-Yes, it is secure, since this is the same as CTR.
-It would be vulnerable to frequency analysis within each ciphertext block.
+Yes, it is secure, since this formula is the same as CTR assuming the order of parameters is irrelevant.

+However, it would be vulnerable to frequency analysis within each ciphertext block.
 Or, if some plaintext is known, E(K, IV+i) can be found, and since IV is known, that will hint towards what K is.